Coffee vs Tea: Beyond Caffeine

 If you’ve decided you’d like to give kratom tea a shot, you’ll need to know how to make it.
 Like any tea, you’ll first need to get your kratom.
 We’ve made this easy for you and put the kratom in tea bags.
 We recommend white vein kratom for when you’re switching from caffeine.

 Next, you’ll want to squeeze some lemon juice over your tea bag in a mug.
-Any fresh squeezed fruit will do, really, we just want the natural acids (i.e. citric acid) to help with the extraction of the alkaloids.
+Any freshly squeezed ctirus fruit will do.
+Really, we just want the natural acids (i.e. citric acid) to help with the extraction of the alkaloids.
 The fruity sweetness also helps cut back on some of the earthy, bitter notes.

 Next, pour boiling water over your tea bags and cover while it steeps for 20 minutes.
 We find it works best if you use a thermos to maintain the high temperatures necessary for a strong cup.